Parable of the Renegades

 Lucas snorted.
 “Says the one who wants me to kill seven people for her.”

 “Did you really think I forgot about that?”
-Rio spoke out as Lucas joined her in a short walk down a fluffy carpet in the hallway en route to his bedroom.
+Rio spoke out as Lucas joined her in a short walk down a fluffy carpet in the hallway.
 “I would not be the infamous assassin I am now if I did not know how to make my target’s death look natural, or if I did not know how to hide the evidence.
 You just do the dirty work then leave the covering up to me.”

 “By the way, can you show me that video the policeman was talking about?”
 Rio asked as she and Lucas re-entered his room.